 Optimizing your CTA buttons is critical to improving your website conversions.
 Whether you have an ecommerce website and are looking to improve sales, have a landing page up and running to increase leads, or run a successful blog with mostly mobile traffic, optimizing and testing your CTAs is essential.

 Call to action banners have much of the same design principles as buttons.
 Color, copy, and placement are all still important.
-The main difference between CTA buttons and banners is the size and placement.
-CTA banners are usually placed at the bottom or top of a page and span the full width of the page.
+The main difference between a call to action button and banner is the size and placement.
+CTA banners are usually placed at the bottom or top of a landing page and span the full width of the page.